 Press-On door seals almost always attach the door opening on the cab.
 Press-On door seals are made with a stiff channel that presses over the body flange.
 The structure of the channel holds the weatherstrip to the cab without the use of adhesives or clips.

 Clip-On door seals usually attach to the door.
 It is important to line up the door weatherstrip before final installation to ensure proper clip placement.
-Once you have established that you have the weatherstrip line up correctly you may begin pressing the clips into the openings in the door.
+Once you have established that you have the weatherstrip lined up correctly you may begin pressing the clips into the openings in the door.
 It is recommended that you apply a small amount of 3-M Super Weatherstrip Adhesive in between the clips for optimal retention.

 Most Difficult!!
-There are two different styles of vent window seals, a single piece design and a two piece design.
+There are two different styles of vent window seals, a single-piece design and a two-piece design.
 The single piece is in the shape of a triangle and goes all the way around the vent glass.
-The two piece design consists of an "L" shaped vent seal and a separate post seal that applies vertically to the division post.
+The two-piece design consists of an "L" shaped vent seal and a separate post seal that applies vertically to the division post.

 To begin you will need to loosen the door glass and remove vent frame assembly.
 The vent frame assembly then needs to be taken completely apart.
 There will be a bolt, spring, some screws, and some rivets.
-Once frame is disassembled, remove the glass and old weatherstrip.
+Once the frame is disassembled, remove the glass and old weatherstrip.
 It is recommended that you lubricate the new weatherstrip with soap and water or Precision's Weatherstrip Lubricant prior to installation.
 Once the weatherstrip has been lubricated you can slide it into the channel in the vent frame.
-If your vehicle has a single piece design the seal along the division post should press into a channel in the division post.
-If your vehicle has a two piece design you will need to attach the division post seal to the division post prior to re-assembling the complete vent frame.
+If your vehicle has a single-piece design the seal along the division post should press into a channel in the division post.
+If your vehicle has a two-piece design you will need to attach the division post seal to the division post prior to re-assembling the complete vent frame.
 Once the vent frame is re-assembled install back in the door frame and tighten the door glass.